tleyden/tleyden.github.io/source/_posts/2014-10-25-docker-on-aws-gpu-ubuntu-14-dot-04-slash-cuda-6-dot-5.markdown

 **Launch docker container**

-I've created a [docker image](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/) that has the cuda drivers pre-installed.
-The [dockerfile](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/dockerfile/) is available on dockerhub if you want to know how this image was built.
+The easiest way to get going is to use this pre-built [docker image](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/) that has the cuda drivers pre-installed.
+Or if you want to build your own, [the accompanying dockerfile](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/dockerfile/) will be a useful starting point.

-You may have to adapt the following `docker run` command to match your particular devices.
+You'll have to adapt the `DOCKER_NVIDIA_DEVICES` variable below to match your particular devices.

 To start the docker container, run:

 ```
-$ export DOCKER_NVIDIA_DEVICES="--device /dev/nvidia0:/dev/nvidia0 --device /dev/nvidiactl:/dev/nvidiactl --device /dev/nvidia-uvm:/dev/nvidia-uvm"
+$ DOCKER_NVIDIA_DEVICES="--device /dev/nvidia0:/dev/nvidia0 --device /dev/nvidiactl:/dev/nvidiactl --device /dev/nvidia-uvm:/dev/nvidia-uvm"
 $ sudo docker run -ti $DOCKER_NVIDIA_DEVICES tleyden5iwx/ubuntu-cuda /bin/bash
 ```